hiendv/octicons-modular/CONTRIBUTING.md

 #### Step 6: Test
 Bug fixes and features should always come with tests.
 Looking at other tests to see how they should be structured can also help.
 The `test` directory within the `hiendv/octicons-modular` repository is kinda simple and straightforward.
 Before submitting your changes in a Pull Request, always run the full test suite with `npm test`.

-#### To simplify these steps, the test, linting scripts are already included in the build script.
+**Important:** To simplify these steps, the test, linting scripts are already included in the build script.

 #### Step 7: Push
 Once you are sure your commits are ready to go, with passing tests and linting, begin the process of opening a Pull Request by pushing your working branch to your fork on GitHub.